barty-s/cherry-leaf-mildew-detection-project/README.md

 * 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
 * 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

+## Dataset Content
+* The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
+* The dataset contains over 4, 000 images taken from the client's crop fields.
+The images show healthy cherry leaves and cherry leaves that have powdery mildew, a fungal disease that affects many plant species.
+The cherry plantation crop is one of the finest products in their portfolio, and the company is concerned about supplying the market with a compromised quality product.

 ## Hypothesis and Hypothesis Validation